-HSTA101 American History I
+HSTA101 AMERICAN HISTORY I

 A survey of the political, constitutional and diplomatic history, economic history, and social, intellectual and cultural history of the United States from the first settlement to the Civil War.
-Emphasizes a substantive understanding of the events, trends, and personalities of U.S. history and the development of skills in analysis and communication.
+Emphasizes a substantive understanding of the events, trends, and personalities of U.S. history and the developmental of skills in analysis and communication.